vic/flake-file/README.md

 ## Migration Guide

-This section outlines recommended steps for adopting `flake-file` in your own repository.
+This section outlines the recommended steps for adopting `flake-file` in your own repository.

 1. **Prerequisite:** Ensure you have already adopted [flake-parts](https://flake.parts).
 2. **Add Inputs:** In your current `flake.nix`, add the following input: